 Importantly, the most severe challenges may not be posed by temperature per se, but indirectly because mean temperature changes, extremes and changes in humidity are likely to influence food and water availability for birds at all trophic levels (Boyles et al., 2011a; Tieleman and Williams, 1999).
 We suggest that these indirect changes due to climate change can lead to challenges not only for energy acquisition, but also directly for thermoregulation for birds in hot and dry climates.
-Specifically, heat loss in birds is only by evaporation when ambient temperature exceeds $T_b$ , and dry heat loss is increasingly less effective as the latter approaches the former.
-A modelling approach of avian evaporative water requirements and survival times revealed that the IPCC-predicted increases in maximum air temperatures will result in large 150-200% increases in water requirements relative to current values in small birds, which might severely reduce survival during extremely hot weather if water is not available (McKechnie and Wolf, 2010).
+Specifically, heat loss in birds is only achieved by evaporative cooling when T_b exceeds ambient temperature, and dry heat loss is increasingly less effective as the latter approaches the former.
+It follows that thermoregulation in hot environments is costly in terms of water (see section §2 and 4).
+Thus the predicted increases in humidity and/or decreases in water availability ((IPCC, 2014) may further severely influence the capacity of thermoregulation.
+In line with this, a modelling approach of avian evaporative water requirements and survival times revealed that the IPCC-predicted increases in maximum air temperatures will result in large 150-200% increases in water requirements relative to current values in small birds, which might severely reduce survival during extremely hot weather if water is not available (McKechnie and Wolf, 2010).
+Indirect effects may also be predicted in cold conditions.
+For example, it could be speculated that the reduced snow cover and depth that follow increasing winter temperatures might mean that resource availability increases for resident species in the temperate zone.
+On the other side of the coin, unstable winter weather, especially precipitation as rain and not snow, can lock all available forage as a thick ice crust forms on re-freezing.
+This has been implicated as the cause of mass mortality events of Arctic grazers (e.g. Forbes et al., 2016), and might well constrict food availability for several bird species in a similar manner.

-Finally, climate change also concerns production animals, as temperatures in rearing facilities cannot always be controlled.
-Poultry are genetically selected for a fast growth rate in a stable temperature, and express high metabolic rate which has impacted their temperature tolerance (Tickle et al., 2018), making them susceptible to both high and low environmental temperatures (Tickle and Codd, 2019).
-To this end, a vast amount of work has been performed to identify the physiological and behavioural responses to heat (and cold) stress to improve production strategies (reviewed in Kumari and Nath, 2018)
+Finally, climate change does not only concern wildlife but also production animals, as temperatures in rearing facilities cannot always be controlled.
+Broiler chickens are genetically selected for a fast growth rate, and express high metabolic rate which has impacted their temperature tolerance (Tickle et al., 2018), and makes poultry production susceptible to both high and low environmental temperatures (Tickle and Codd, 2019).
+To this end, a vast amount of work has been performed to identify the physiological and behavioural responses to heat (and cold) stress to improve production strategies in chicken.
+These include, for example, selection of suitable breeds, (early-life) nutritional/temperature manipulation, and changes in management and facilities (reviewed in Kumari and Nath, 2018)